Asymptotic syzygies of secant varieties of curves

 \subsection{Koszul Cohomology and Secant Varieties}

-Let $X \subseteq \PP H^0(X,L) =\PP^r$ be a projective variety embedded by a line bundle $L$, and let $S = k[x_0,\dots,x_r]$.
+Let $X \subseteq \PP H^0(X,L) =\PP^r$ be a projective variety embedded by a line bundle $L$, and let $S = \mathbb{k}[x_0,\dots,x_r]$.
 Let $R(X,L)$ be the homogeneous coordinate ring of $X$, which is a graded $S$-module.
 Hence, $R(X,L)$ admits a minimal free resolution

 where each $F_p$ is a free module.
-We write $F_p = \bigoplus_{q} K_{p,q}(X,L) \otimes_{k} S(-p-q)$ where $K_{p,q}(X,L)$ is a $k$-vector space whose dimension counts the independent \emph{syzygies of degree $p$ and weight $q$}.
-The spaces $K_{p,q}(X,L)$ are the \emph{Koszul cohomology groups}.
-Note that $K_{p,q}(X,L) \cong \Tor_p^S(R(X,V),k)_{p+q}$.
+We write $F_p = \bigoplus_{q} K_{p,q}(X,L) \otimes_{k} S(-p-q)$ where $K_{p,q}(X,L)$ is a $\mathbb{k}$-vector space whose dimension counts the independent \emph{syzygies of degree $p$ and weight $q$}.
+The spaces $K_{p,q}(X,L)$ are the \emph{Koszul cohomology groups} \cite{AproduNagel}.
+Note that $K_{p,q}(X,L) \cong \Tor_p^S(R(X,L),\mathbb{k})_{p+q}$.
 The numbers $\kappa_{p,q}(X,L) = \dim K_{p,q}(X,L)$ are called \emph{Betti numbers}\footnote{Some authors use the convention $\beta_{i,j}(X,L) = \kappa_{i,j-i}(X,L)$}.
 We suppress the linear system in the notation when no confusion can arise.
 We express the multiplicity of the graded pieces in the \emph{Betti table}

-We denote the Betti table by $\beta(X,L)$.
+which we denote by $\beta(X,L)$.
 The number of non-zero rows in the Betti diagram is the \emph{Castelnuovo-Mumford regularity} of $X$ in $\PP^r$.
 Note that $X \subseteq \PP^r$ is projectively normal if and only if $F_0 = S$ if and only if

 In this case, $\kappa_{1,q}(X,L)$ is equal to the number of minimal generators of the ideal $I_{X/\PP^r}$ of degree $q+1$.
 Following \cite{EinNiuPark}, we say that $X \subseteq \PP^r$ satisfies condition $N_{k+2,p}$ if $K_{i,j}(X,L) = 0$ for $i \leq p$ and $j \geq k+2$.
 When $X$ is projectively normal and $k = 0$, this coincides with Green's condition $N_p$ \cite{Green84} which occurs when the homogeneous ideal $I_{X/\PP^r}$ is generated by quadrics and the resolution is linear up to the $p$th step.